CENTERVILLE Police are trying to recover an 1888 edition of the Book of Mormon that was stolen from a Deseret Industries store here.

 "There are no signs of a break-in," he said.
 "The employees claim that it (the case) had been left locked."

 Investigators are trying to verify if the cabinet really was locked.
-They also are looking at whether the theft was an inside job.
+They also are looking at the possibility of an inside job.

 The 1888 edition of the Book of Mormon is hardbound and in pristine condition.
 There is a stamp on the inside front cover which reads: "CHURCH LIBRARY ARCHIVES; THE CHURCH OF JESUS CHRIST OF LATTERDAY SAINTS."
 The category number also is printed on this stamp, and the word "WITHDRAWN" has been stamped over the writing.
 There is also a handwritten note on the inside cover.